nebulent/cloud-view-portal/REAMDE.md

 The SSH relay project is available at https://bitbucket.org/nebulent/cvp-ssh-relay

 ## VNC
-To manage VNC and RDP connections, CVP uses guacamole.
+To connect to VNC and RDP machines, CVP uses guacamole.
 We have implemented a guacamole authentication plugin, which queries available machines from CVP app and lists them in guacamole.
 The guacamole plugin along with instructions how to set up guacamole is available at https://github.com/nebulent/guacamole-auth-plugin

 ## Sample data